7 0

 The course is taught over four days.

-1. Python Review.
+1. Python Review (Optional).
 An accelerated review of the Python language focused on features that you should already know.
 Covers the basic language statements, program structure, common datatypes, functions, exceptions, modules, and classes.

 2. Idiomatic Data Handling.
 An in-depth look at data handling and data structures.
 A major focus of this section is on Python's built-in container types (tuples, lists, sets, dicts, etc.) with an eye towards studying their performance properties and resource use.
 Also covers important programming data-processing idioms such as the use of list comprehensions and generator expressions.